-In May 2019 Mott MacDonald and representatives from GCP undertook a lessons learnt workshop covering all GCP major schemes and previous schemes such as the CGB.
+In May 2019 Mott MacDonald and representatives from the GCP undertook a lessons learnt workshop covering all GCP major schemes and previous schemes such as the CGB.
 Most lessons learnt were more related to contractual matters than procurement strategy although some important features included:

-- Gateway reviews are a key tool in scheme development and GCP will continue to adopt this review process in the development of procurement strategies; - Risk allocations developed within overall procurement strategies should not be modified during contract execution without full understanding of the employer's exposure; - Procurement should consider how interface risks with external parties are best managed; - Procurement should consider how to commission services prior to 'final' handover of fixed infrastructure; - Mechanisms to encourage innovation and efficiencies should be considered early in the procurement/contract strategy process; - Some aspects of scheme delivery have greater exposure to unforeseen delay (e.g. civil engineering works and weather) and this needs to be taken into account; - Novation of specific disciplines should be considered if benefits would accrue; and - Procurement should allow for a final 'benefit realisation' phase.
+- Gateway reviews are a key tool in scheme development and that GCP will continue to adopt this review process in the development of procurement strategies. - Risk allocations developed within overall procurement strategies should not be modified during contract execution without full understanding of the employer's exposure. - Procurement should consider how interface risk with external parties are best managed. - Procurement should consider how to commission services prior to 'final' handover of fixed infrastructure. - Mechanisms to encourage innovation and efficiencies should be considered early in the procurement/contract strategy process. - Some aspects of scheme delivery have greater exposure to unforeseen delay (e.g. civil engineering works and weather).
+Take this into account. - Novation of specific disciplines should be considered if benefits would accrue. - Procurement should allow for a final 'benefit realisation' phase.

-3.7.2 Case Study - Leigh Salford Manchester Busway
+3.3.4.2 Case study - Leigh Salford Manchester Busway